COVID-19 rapid lateral flow tests show the result on the testing device.

 - 5 days if you are 18 or over

-If you're eligible for COVID-19 treatments and you get a positive result, you must report your result so the NHS can contact you about treatment.
+If you're eligible for COVID-19 treatments and you get a positive result, call your GP surgery, NHS 111 or hospital specialist as soon as possible.

 Negative test result